benhoyt/benhoyt.github.com/writings/2020-05-25-go-testing.md

 <p>There are various third party tools, such as <a
 href="https://github.com/golang/mock">GoMock</a> and <a
 href="https://github.com/vektra/mockery">mockery</a>, that autogenerate
-mock code from your interfaces.
+mock code from interface definitions.
 However, Gerrand <a href="https://www.philosophicalhacker.com/2016/01/13/should-we-use-mocking-libraries-for-go-testing/">prefers</a>
 hand-written fakes:</p>